Your new home may be closer than you think.

 3. 60 days to your new home.

 Once you submit a loan application, the work – and the waiting begin.
-But as long as you cover the details (and again, we’re here to help), the process will go smoothly.
+Fortunately, as long as you cover the details (and again, we’re here to help), the process will go smoothly.
 With your application in hand, we will have the property appraised, verify your employment and order the title commitment.
 Once everything is in place, we will prepare the loan for commitment.
-Once you accept the commitment, we will schedule the closing date.
+After you accept the commitment, we will schedule the closing date.
 Your city or county might require surveys or inspections before you move in.
 Generally, however, your closing – and move-in – date will be about 60 days after you sign your loan application.